NSF-ATD-MobilityNetwork/NSF-ATD-mobility/README.md

 # SAFEGRAPH
-This is a SafeGraph Util package.
+This is a SafeGraph Util package on 'Network models for human mobility during normal and anomalous situations'